 - A clear glass jar or squeeze cap bottle

-- Heat up a pan or wok then pour in the mustard oil.
+- Heat up a pan or wok then pour in the mustard seed oil.
 Don’t worry about stains.
-They come right out afterwards with regular dish washing soap.
+They come right out afterwards with regular dishwashing soap.

-- Add in the henna powder 5 minutes later and stir in several times to prevent clumps from forming.
+- Once the mustard seed oil is warm, add in the henna powder and stir several times with a plastic spatula.
+This prevents clumps from forming.

 - Store in a cool place.
 The mixture should yield enough liquid to use for 8 – 12 weeks.